-To identify the maximum allowable building size on the property, in compliance with building ordinances while optimizing lineal and cubic storage space, LJS Solutions worked closely with Luke, McCall, yard foreman Justin Watson, and professional engineer Anne Russell.
-The result would be a 100-ft.-long by 92-ft.-wide building with three double-sided runs of cantilever, including two drive aisles.
-The building would also take advantage of an existing single-sided, 70-ft.-long cantilever structure.
+To identify the maximum allowable building size on the property, in compliance with building ordinances while optimizing lineal and cubic storage space, the store fixtures supplier worked closely with Luke, McCall, Yard Foreman Justin Watson, and an in house P.E. qualified engineer provided by the manufacturer of warehouse material handling products.

+The result would be a 100-foot long-by-92-foot wide building with three double-sided runs of cantilever, including two drive aisles.
+The building would also take advantage of an existing single-sided, 70-foot-long cantilever structure.